-PJM supports a Post Contingency Congestion Management program.
-With this program, PJM will operate facilities beyond calculated post-contingency limits for select facilities.
+2.4.3 Process to Change Post Contingency Congestion Management FacilitiesPJM supports a Post Contingency Congestion Management program.
+With this program, PJM will operate Transmission Facilities beyond calculated post-contingency limits for select facilities.
 Only low-impact facilities are eligible for the program (i.e., will not contribute to system cascading).
-The TO must submit a formal request to PJM to request an exception for PJM Operations to accept
+The TO must submit a formal request to PJM to request an exception for PJM Operations to accept an automatic switching scheme at a specific location.
+The TO must attach necessary documentation and study results demonstrating the scheme will function under all operating conditions as designed.

-TOs must identify the facilities under consideration for Post Contingency Congestion Management, along with the remedial action scheme to be employed (switching, generator ramping, etc.), and any attributes, such as ratings, which are to be altered.
+TOs must identify the facilities under consideration for Post Contingency Congestion Management, along with the remedial action scheme to be employed (switching, generator ramping, etc.), and any attributes, such as Transmission Facility Ratings or limits, which are to be altered.
 This information is required along with the documentation and study results noted above.